nayuki/MamIRC/doc/connector.markdown

 * If the database is manipulated with an external tool while a Connector is running, it is okay to manipulate events on any `connectionId` that is not a current active connection.
 It is not okay to manipulate events on active `connectionId` values because if the Processor is restarted, it learns of the current IDs and needs to read the database to get all the events that happened in these current connections.

+* Beware of concurrent access to a MamIRC database.
+Only one Connector instance can use a particular database file at any given time; it is wrong to run two or more Connectors on the same database file because it will cause crashes and data corruption.
+Also when using an external program to read/write a database currently used by a MamIRC Connector, be sure to avoid locking the database for more than ~10 seconds, or else the Connector will exceed the maximum write timeout, and will terminate itself (along with all your IRC connections).

 Connector-to-Processor protocol
 -------------------------------

 The Connector and Processor communicate with each other over a single socket, using a line-oriented text protocol.
+In a sense, the Connector multiplexes all its external connections into one internal connection.

-* A line is a finite sequence of bytes, of length at least 0, that does not contain any NUL, CR, or LF.
+* A line is a finite sequence of bytes, of length at least 0, that does not contain any NUL, CR, or LF characters.
 It does not need to conform to the UTF-8 character encoding.

 * Both sides of the connection must use universal newline parsing (accepting LF, CR+LF, and CR).

 * No action is allowed to be taken on the prefix of an incomplete line.
 For example, it's unacceptable to see a prefix like "send 10 PRIVM" and start relaying bytes to the IRC connection.
 The newline character/sequence must be seen before the line is handled.
 Also, an incomplete line at the end of stream is malformed and must be discarded.

-* The Connector interprets the ASCII command at the beginning of each line, but thereafter it handles arbitrary 8-bit data verbatim.
-This allows it to support a variety of character encodings.
+* The Connector interprets the ASCII command at the beginning of each line, but thereafter it handles arbitrary 8-bit data verbatim (subject to the NUL/CR/LF restriction).
+This allows the Connector to support a variety of character encodings (excluding poorly behaved encodings like UTF-16 which generates NUL).

+### Example session

-For example, here is what a typical connection might look like from the perspective of the Processor (with annotations preceded by `#`, and no blank lines in the actual protocol):
+For those of you curious about how to implement a Processor, here is what a typical connection looks like from the perspective of the Processor.
+Annotations are preceded by `#`, and no blank lines are in the actual protocol.

     # Initial handshake
     <-- MyPassword123         # Send password and newline.